Saving energy: Let’s do some good together.

 Washing your dirty laundry at a higher temperature than it needs uses more energy.
 And that costs money.

-If your clothes aren’t heavily soiled, try washing them at 30C - even 20 degrees, which can use up to 66% less energy than a standard 40 degree wash.
+It has been proven that you could save around £28 a year from your energy bill by trying to wash them at 30C - even 20 degrees, which can use up to 66% less energy than a standard 40 degree wash.
 Check your detergent to see that it will work at lower temperatures – some will work as low as 15 degrees.

 Leave room for the water

 It’s more cost-effective to make sure the washing machine or dishwasher has a full load, even if it has a half-load option.

 Just don’t be tempted to overfill your appliances as it can make them less effective and mean they don’t get cleaned properly.